-Common sector-specific best practices include: interpretation programs, tour guide training, guest communications, supply chain management, ecosystem preservation, and community impacts.
+Common tour operator best practices include: interpretation programs, tour guide training, guest communications, supply chain management, ecosystem preservation, and community impacts.
 Tour operators may offer air, land, or water-based transportation and/or overnight accommodations as separate services.
 As mentioned, these services are assessed separately.

 Attractions are defined as facilities and/or natural areas with fixed infrastructure that offer entertainment, interpretation, and/or educational experiences for the public.

 Attractions typically include, but are not limited to, aquariums, heritage centers, museums, parks facilities (city, state, regional, or national), theme parks, visitor centers, and zoos.
 It is important to note that aquariums and zoos associated with the attraction are currently not included in Eco-Certification.